Tate Britain: Gallery

-Statue of Millais
+Statue of John Everett Millais

 When the Pre-Raphaelite painter and President of the Royal Academy, John Everett Millais, died in 1896, the Prince of Wales (later to become King Edward VII) chaired a memorial committee, which commissioned a statue of the artist.
 The sculpture, by Thomas Brock, was installed at the front of the gallery in the garden on the east side in 1905.
 On 23 November that year, The Pall Mall Gazette called it "a breezy statue, representing the man in the characteristic attitude in which we all knew him".

 In 1953, Tate Director, Sir Norman Reid, attempted to have it replaced by Rodin's John the Baptist, and in 1962 again proposed its removal, calling its presence "positively harmful".
 His efforts were frustrated by the statue's owner, the Ministry of Works.
 Ownership was transferred from the Ministry to English Heritage in 1996, and by them in turn to the Tate.
 In 2000 the statue was removed to the rear of the building.

+Controversy

+BP Sponsorship

+Starting in 1990, oil company BP began a sponsorship of Tate Britain, which was to become 'the longest and most consistent sponsorship of any permanent art collection in the UK' according to the Tate itself.
+Although BP renewed its support in 2011, offering a fresh commitment to last a further decade, the following year BP announced the termination of its support for Tate Britain, blaming the 'extremely challenging business environment'.
+Although the company denied that the decision was influenced by climate change protests, BP's support for Tate Britain had drawn the attention of activists to the gallery.
+In 2015, a collective called Liberate Tate had occupied part of Tate Britain and attributed BP's move to climate activism, which has since become a focus of academic study.